groslapinbleu/pokedux-tuto/README.md

 # pokedux-tuto

-A simple React app that uses the PokeAPI to demonstrate the Redux with React.
+A simple React app that uses the PokeAPI to demonstrate the Redux pattern with React.